This is the official manual for the latest Org-mode release.

 (defun my-latex-filter-nobreaks (text backend info) "Ensure \"_\" are properly handled in LaTeX export." (when (org-export-derived-backend-p backend 'latex) (replace-regexp-in-string "_" "~" text))) (add-to-list 'org-export-filter-plain-text-functions 'my-latex-filter-nobreaks)

-back-end used, and some information about the export process.
-You can safely
+the back-end, and some optional information about the export process.
+The

-ignore the third argument for most purposes.
+third argument can be safely ignored.
 Note the use of

 #+BIND: org-export-filter-timestamp-functions (tmp-f-timestamp) #+BIND: org-export-filter-strike-through-functions (tmp-f-strike-through) #+begin_src emacs-lisp :exports results :results none (defun tmp-f-timestamp (s backend info) (replace-regexp-in-string "&[lg]t;\\|" "" s)) (defun tmp-f-strike-through (s backend info) "") #+end_src

 Some parts of the conversion process can be extended for certain elements so as to introduce a new or revised translation.
 That is how the HTML export back-end was extended to handle Markdown format.
 The extensions work seamlessly so any aspect of filtering not done by the extended back-end is handled by the original back-end.
 Of all the export customization in Org, extending is very powerful as it operates at the parser level.

 a source code block.
 Also make it display only when some attribute is